odds-get-evened/anonity/README.md

 # Anonymous Identity Authenticator

-A pseudonymous, reputation-based identity management system built on a custom blockchain.
+A reputation-based identity management system built on a custom blockchain.
 Identities are anchored to EC public keys (equivalent to PGP public keys), reputation is earned by solving proof-of-work challenges, and authentication is gated by a wallet balance that can grow, decay, or be revoked.

 ---